Starship Mine by Peter Cawdron, 115 pages, March 12th, 2016, Genre: Science Fiction/First Contact. Warning: May Contain Spoilers.

 I enjoyed reading Starship Mine.
 This book can be read in roughly an hour, making it an ideal lunchtime companion.
 While I won’t give away the ending, I wish that the book had been longer and the story had continued further along.
 It presented the adventure of first contact through a unique lens.
 This won’t appeal to science fiction fans who are looking for a fully immersive alien experience, such as “Dune”.
 I’d recommend this to science-fiction fans who enjoy stories that allow the reader to see humanity in a new way.

-You can find this book at Amazon at Starship Mine on Kindle.
+You can find this book at Amazon at Starship Mine.